 The queue for selfies just kept getting bigger, so we decided to come back another day.

-The Shore Temple
+The Shore Temple in Mahabalipuram

 Overlooking the shore of the Bay of Bengal, it is one of the oldest temples in Southern India.
 Constructed in the Dravidian style that reflects the royal taste of the Pallava dynasty, its sanctuaries are dedicated to Vishnu and Shiva.